 A man's orientation toward life tends to be outward.
 He is explorative in the sense that he is compelled to discover his identity and purpose out in the larger world.
 He places great stock in knowing that he has what it takes to accomplish the task at hand and is determined to "deliver the goods."
 Unlike a woman, who is content to "linger" in the moment, he wants to know what's next.
 Generally speaking, he's an opportunistic doer, a risk-taker, and an initiator.
 Because it's in his nature to make things happen, he tends to be active, aggressive, competitive, and dominant.

-If you'd like to discuss these ideas at greater length with a member of our staff, feel free to call Focus on the Family's Counseling Department.
-You may contact them for a free consultation at this number.
+If you'd like to discuss these ideas at greater length, call our Counseling department for a free consultation.

 Identify Your Spouse's "Love Needs": Gary and Barb Rosberg urge couples to understand and celebrate differences that can enhance their marriage.